srinivashappy/ncss/README.md

 NCSS
 ====

-> NCSS is a draft paper about CSS naming conventions and best practices.
+> NCSS is a paper about CSS naming conventions and best practices.

 Why